 Enable the translation of research findings to clinical practice by using a single XNAT system to store both clinical imaging and assessments alongside your research projects.

 Use XNAT’s flexible image importing, built-in reporting, data oversight and quality assurance functions to aggregate data from multiple far-flung research sites.
 Without tearing your hair out in the process.

 Choose the size of your megaphone, and broadcast your data.
 Use XNAT for sharing data selectively among collaborators, or publicly to the world at large.

-XNAT is an open source imaging informatics platform, developed by the Neuroinformatics Research Group at Washington University.
+XNAT is an open source imaging informatics platform developed by the Neuroinformatics Research Group at Washington University.
+XNAT was originally developed at Washington University in the Buckner Lab, which is now located at Harvard University.
 It facilitates common management, productivity, and quality assurance tasks for imaging and associated data.
 Thanks to its extensibility, XNAT can be used to support a wide range of imaging-based projects.

 No matter how you customize it, the primary feature set of your XNAT will revolve around a core set of functional tasks:

 All data stored in XNAT is associated with a user-defined project.
 This association is the basis of the XNAT security model: users are given access to data on a project-by-project basis.
 You can set up a project that corresponds to your grant-approved study, or set up a "project" that represents a single site's activity in a multi-site study.
 Or you can set up a project as a way of grouping together disparate but related data that exists in other projects.
 You are free to use any project organization scheme you choose.